gardner589/rails-contacts/README.md

 * You'll want to select distinct domain names :) Look up how to do it here: [http://guides.rubyonrails.org/active_record_querying.html#selecting-specific-fields](http://guides.rubyonrails.org/active_record_querying.html#selecting-specific-fields)

 ### Person.find_all_with_email_domain

+	* **Pro-tip**: Your method should take one argument representing a domain.
+	 * Think about what you want to return, based on the test conditions

 ## Resources used